shotover/shotover-proxy/docs/src/transforms.md

 ### DebugReturner

-This transform will return the supplied response.
+This transform will drop any messages it receives and return the supplied response.

 ```yaml
 - DebugReturner